Suns4ine/School-Homework/README.md

 # Sber-School-Homework

-Hello^ my name's Vyacheslav.
+Hello, my name's Vyacheslav.
 This is a private homework repository from SberSchool.